Vision and Strabismus FAQs

 Are there any exams?

-The assessment for the course is through a variety of assignments for all modules except for Low Vision which has a clinical exam, and Exemptions which has an online ‘virtual’ exam.
+The assessment for the course is through a variety of assignments for all modules except for the Low Vision and Exemptions modules, which both have an online 'virtual' exam.

 How will I be supported with my studies?

 You will be in regular contact with a named member of staff at the University (telephone or email) and are encouraged to form links with fellow students for peer group support.